109306064/final/README.md

 * supports four languages - ZH, EN, JP, KR

 ### System design logic
-1. Keyword setting
+1. Keyword setting <br>
-    Words that means "movie" have the highest weight; words that are about movie have the lowest weight; words that are related to "movie" are in between.
+    Words that means "movie" have the highest weight; <br>
+    words that are about movie have the lowest weight; <br>
+    words that are related to "movie" are in between. <br>
 2. Class building
 * `KeywordList` creates and stores various preset keywords for page revaluation
 * `Keyword` contains two attributes: name, weight